InvisibleCommerce/shipped-shield-ios-sdk/README.md

 pod install
 ```
 Don’t forget to use the `.xcworkspace` file to open your project in Xcode, instead of the `.xcodeproj` file, from here on out.
-In the feature, to update to the latest version of the SDK, just run:
+In the future, to update to the latest version of the SDK, just run:
 ```ruby
 pod update ShippedShield
 ```